 - Sec.
 52-174.
 Admissibility of records and reports of certain expert witnesses as business entries.

-Selected statutes pertaining to child support enforcement:
+Selected statutes pertaining to unpaid child support:

 - Sec.
 52-362d.
 Lien against property of obligor for unpaid child support.
 Securing, releasing or foreclosing lien.
 Notice of lien and opportunity for hearing.
 Information re unpaid support reported to participating consumer reporting agency.
 Offset for child support arrearage against money payable by state to obligor.
 Notification by Connecticut Lottery Corporation.
 Hearings re alleged arrearages.
 Regulations.

-Selected statutes pertaining to felony sentences:
+Selected statutes pertaining to theft, felony sentences and subrogation:

 - Sec.
 52-564.
 Treble damages for theft.